qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 ## What is happening?

 Once the containers are running and you trigger the reload, the program creates and opens an app called `reloadapp.qvf` on the Qlik Associative Engine.
-Then it creates a two connections of the type we defined earlier to load data from both the mySQL and PostgreSQL databases.
+Then it creates two connections of the type we defined earlier to load data from both the mySQL and PostgreSQL databases.

 In the PostgreSQL case, the connection is done in a way similar to: